Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Results

-In the previous subsection, we found that unstable localized modes dominate the steepest descent dynamics.
-Here we focus on the most unstable mode, which is the most localized.
-First, we consider the decay profile $d(r)$~\cite{Gartner2016Nonlinear,Lerner2016Statistics}.
-It quantifies how an eigenvector decays from its localized core, defined as the particle with the largest norm; for the detailed definition, see Refs.~\cite{Gartner2016Nonlinear,Lerner2016Statistics}.
-Figure~\ref{fig:decay} shows the decay profile of the most unstable modes for $N=128000$ at several values of $W$.
+First, we consider the decay profile $d(r)$\footnote{ Strictly speaking, this function needs the mode label $\alpha$ because it is defined for each eigenmode.
+However, we focus on the most unstable mode of each configuration and thus the mode label is omitted hereafter.
+This also applies to the energy profile. }~\cite{Gartner2016Nonlinear,Lerner2016Statistics}.
+It quantifies how an eigenvector decays from its localized core, defined as the particle with the largest norm (see Appendix~\ref{sec:definitions} for the detailed definition).
+Figure~\ref{fig:decay} shows the decay profiles of the most unstable modes for $N=128000$ at several values of $W$.
+As in Fig.~\ref{fig:dos_8k}, the arrow shows the direction of time, which is the opposite of $W$.
 We present the corresponding data for $N=8000$ and 32000 in Appendix~\ref{sec:system} to examine the system size dependence.
-Figure~\ref{fig:decay}(a) shows the decay profile averaged over the samples.
-In the early stage of the dynamics, or the large-$W$ regime, it decays rapidly with distance $r$ from the core.
-This behavior resembles the unstable localized modes found at saddle points~\cite{Shimada2021Spatial}.
-As $W$ decreases with time, this decay becomes slower.
-In the case of the lowest-frequency quasi-localized mode of an inherent structure, the decay profile exhibits a power law, $d(r) \propto r^{-2}$; the same law describes the response of an elastic medium to a local dipolar force~\cite{Lerner2018characteristic, Shimada2020Vibrational}.
-Thus, we plot $d(r)r^2$ versus $r$ in Fig.~\ref{fig:decay}(b).
-One can see that the decay profile becomes flatter as $W$ decreases far from the origin, which means that the unstable instantaneous modes during the steepest descent dynamics indeed converge to the quasi-localized modes.
+In the early stage of the dynamics, or the large-$W$ regime, the profile decays exponentially with distance $r$ from the core.
+This behavior resembles that of unstable localized modes found at saddle points~\cite{Shimada2021Spatial}.
+As $W$ decreases with time, this decay becomes slower and the far field develops.